stormpath/express-stormpath/docs/product.rst

       sessionDuration: 1000 * 60 * 15, // Make sessions expire after 15 minutes.
     }));

-By default, sessions will not expire for one month (*out of convenience*).
+By default, sessions will not expire for 30 minutes (*a secure default*).

 .. note::
     The ``sessionDuration`` setting expects an integer, which must be the number